 Everything online journalists need to protect their legal rights.
 This free resource culls from all Reporters Committee resources and includes exclusive content on digital media law issues.

-The Reporters Committee for Freedom of the Press offers an unrivaled breadth of service, materials and knowledge on all aspects of media law.
+The Reporters Committee for Freedom of the Press and its attorneys offer an unrivaled breadth of service, materials, and knowledge on all aspects of media law.
 Yet in the more than 40 years since our founding, no journalist has ever been charged for our services.

 Numerous foundations, media companies and individual donors have shown their confidence in the Reporters Committee and their appreciation for the work we do with generous financial support.
 These grants and donations are essential to our continued operations and are very much appreciated.

-The Reporters Committee also raises operating revenue from two semi-annual fundraisers: the Barbecue With a View and our First Amendment Awards Dinner, most recenty held Sept.
-27, 2012 in Washington, D.C.
+The Reporters Committee also raises operating revenue from our First Amendment Awards Dinner.

-Demand for Reporters Committee services and resources is higher than it has ever been, and we continue to expand our offerings to meet the evolving needs of journalists in all media.
+Demand for the services and resources offered by the Reporters Committee and its attorneys is higher than it has ever been, and we continue to expand our offerings to meet the evolving needs of journalists in all media.
 The costs of these offerings, however, continues to increase, unfortunately at a time when donations are softer across the board.

 Nevertheless, the Reporters Committee will never charge a journalist in need.
 That is a central tenet established by our founders and one that remains strongly held by current leadership.